nathanjessen/wordle/README.md

-# wordle
+# wordl
-Wordle built with React and Daisyui
+Wordl built with React and Daisyui

 ## Available Scripts